NC high school football game canceled after cheerleaders punished for Trump sign

 An event was planned to support the cheerleaders where the public was invited to join to wave flags across from the school Friday night before the now-canceled game.

-The event was planned as a peaceful demonstration and is scheduled to take place across from the school at 6 p.m. on Friday.
+The event was planned as a peaceful demonstration and was scheduled to take place across from the school at 6 p.m. on Friday.

+The protest went on as planned — even though the game did not.
+Protesters were upset that the cheerleaders were on probation for holding the Trump sign.

 School officials did not say what “additional information” led to this decision or if it had anything to do with the event.